Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Registration of Functional Data on a two-dimensional manifold

-For a manifold $\Mtemp$ embedded in an Euclidean space, by requiring that the affine connection $\nabla$ must preserve the metric and must be torsion free, we have that the coefficients in (\ref{eq:christoffel}), which completely describe the connection operator, can be uniquely determined.
-Under these hypothesis, $\nabla$ is called the Levi-Civita connection.
+For a manifold $\Mtemp$ embedded in a Euclidean space, by requiring that the affine connection $\nabla$ must preserve the metric and must be torsion free, we have that this can be uniquely determined.
+Under these hypotheses, $\nabla$ is called the Levi-Civita connection.

 In practice a connection defines a way to generalize parallel transport on a manifold.
 In fact, the parallel transport of a vector $u \in T_p \Mtemp$ along a curve $c$ can be defined as the collection of vectors along the curve $c$ such that $\nabla_{c'(s)} u = 0$, where $c'(s) \in T_{c(s)} \Mtemp$.
 A pictorial representation of this is given in Figure~\ref{fig:parallel_transport}.
 Finally, we can define the Bochner-Laplacian operator, of a smooth section of $v \in \Gamma(T \Mtemp)$, as